 Yellow (40% 2:1 Stocks & 60% Bonds): -28.73%

 Green (50% 3:1 Stocks & 50% Bonds): -49.19%

 Purple (40% 3:1 Stocks & 60% Bonds): -39.02%

 Cyan (30% 3:1 Stocks & 70% Bonds): -28.86%

-The worst-case scenario for a leveraged portfolio of this type is a prolonged multi-year drawdown—particularly if there is no tail-risk hedge in place.
+The worst-case scenario for a Leveraged Barbell Portfolio of this type is a prolonged multi-year drawdown—particularly if there is no tail-risk hedge in place.
 For example, if you have stocks leveraged 3:1 in a 50/50 split and we have two years of back-to-back 33%+ drops in stocks, you could see your portfolio get cut in half twice (75% total drawdown from peak).